AdnanOlarmmi/Math-Magicians/README.md

 # Math Magician

+![](https://img.shields.io/badge/Microverse-blueviolet)

 "Math magicians" is a website for all fans of mathematics.
 It is a Single Page App (SPA) that allows users to:  make simple calculations and read a random math-related quote.

-![](https://img.shields.io/badge/Microverse-blueviolet)

--

 > Learning objectives

 - Set up a React app.
 - Use React documentation.

-- Here is the preview

 ## Built With